onshape-public/go-client/onshape/docs/MetadataApi.md

 > BTMetadataObjectListInfoBTMetadataElementInfo GetWMVEsMetadata(ctx, did, wvm, wvmid).LinkDocumentId(linkDocumentId).InferMetadataOwner(inferMetadataOwner).Depth(depth).IncludeComputedProperties(includeComputedProperties).IncludeComputedAssemblyProperties(includeComputedAssemblyProperties).Thumbnail(thumbnail).Execute()

-Retrieve metadata by document ID and workspace or version or microversion ID.
+Get the metadata for all elements in a document with given document id and version or microversion id.

 ### Example